Skip to main content

 Can I compare code from Git repositories?

-This tool compares plain text that you paste into the input boxes.
+The Best Answer Hub Diff Checker compares plain text you paste into the input boxes.
 It does not connect to GitHub, GitLab, or Bitbucket directly.
 To compare code from a Git repository, copy the file contents from two different commits or branches and paste them into the Original and Modified fields.
-If you need a dedicated Git diff viewer, tools like GitHub's built-in diff, GitKraken, or Sourcetree offer repository-native comparisons.
+For files not in version control, this is often faster than setting up git diff --no-index.
+For full repository-native diff views, GitHub's built-in diff, GitKraken, and Sourcetree are the right tools.

 Does the Diff Checker create shareable links?

 Not currently.
-Unlike some cloud-based diff tools that encode your text into a URL and store it on their servers, we prioritize privacy over shareability.
-If you need to share a diff with a teammate, use the "Copy Result" button and paste the plain-text output into an email, Slack message, or pull request description.
-For code reviews, GitHub's native diff and suggestion features are a better fit.
+Cloud-based diff tools like Diffchecker.com encode your text into a URL stored on their servers.
+Diffchecker Pro charges $15/month for persistent shareable links.
+The Best Answer Hub Diff Checker prioritises privacy over shareability: no text is ever sent to a server, so there is nothing to store.
+To share a diff, use the "Copy Result" button and paste the plain-text output into an email, Slack message, or pull request description.

 What diff algorithm does this tool use?